DALLAS LESLEY SELECTED AS A FINALIST AGAIN FOR THE PRESTIGIOUS SULMAN PRIZE

 Revealing the enriching bond between animals and humans, Dallas Lesley's careful consideration of the resplendent colours and supreme beauty of these birds and the awareness that some of these species are fast losing their space in their habitats, her work encompasses the acknowledged care for these lives.
 Dallas Lesley’s parrot and birds who have been in her care feature in many of her works, and her new subject matter continues to engage the highly textural content of her paintings.

-RICHARD ROXBOROUGH CHATS WITH DALLAS LESLEY AT THE ARCHIBALD, WYNNE & SULMAN PRIZE ANNOUNCEMENT OF WINNERS TO THE MEDIA
+THE ARCHIBALD, WYNNE & SULMAN PRIZE EXHIBITION AND THE ANNOUNCEMENT OF WINNERS TO THE MEDIA AT THE AGNSW

 Viewing Dallas Lesley’s Sulman Prize finalist painting at the Announcement of the Winners function for the Archibald, Wynne & Sulman Prizes was the gracious and charming Richard Roxborough, who chatted with Dallas Lesley and her sister about the exhibition, the finalists’ pieces, and having his own portrait painted.